8r14z/coding-interview-prep/README.md

 Time complexity = O(n * d) = O(n * O(log<sub>b</sub>(k))

 -> The key of this step is to find `d`.
-Can interate the array to find max and decompose d from max -> O(n)
+Can interate the array to find max and decompose d from max -> O(n).
+Then extract digit by mod in the next step

 **Step 2.
 Sort all integers by least significant digit (most left digit),..., sort all integers by most significant degit (most right digit)**